docksal/docksal/docs/advanced/stack-config.md

 User ID for the Container User.
 On MacOS & Linux defaults to current user account `id -u`.

+**WARNING: do not override this variable unless you know what you are doing.**

 ### HOST_GID

 Group ID for the Container User.
 On MacOS & Linux defaults to current group account `id -g`.

+**WARNING: do not override this variable unless you know what you are doing.**

 ### XDEBUG_ENABLED